Erika Rusak

-Erika Rusak (born February 19, 2008) is an American rhythmic gymnast of Belarussian descent.
+Erika Rusak (born February 19, 2008) is an American rhythmic gymnast of Belarusian descent.
 She won team gold medals at the 2021 and 2023 Junior Pan American Championships.

 Career

 Rusak made her junior international debut at the 2021 Ritam Cup, finishing seventh in the all-around.
 At the Irina Deleanu Tournament, she took 13th place.
 At the 2021 Junior Pan American Championships, she won a gold medal with the American team.

 In 2023, she won a silver medals in the team and ball events at the Gymnastik International in Schmiden.
 She won the hoop title at the 2023 Rhythmic Challenge, where she also finished fourth in the all-around.
 In March, she took 10th place in the all-around at the Aphrodite Cup in Athens.
 Then in the event finals, she won bronze with clubs and silver with ribbon.
 In May, she won gold in the all-around and with ball and ribbon, silver with clubs and bronze with hoop at the Ritam Cup.
 At the Pan American Championships in Guadalajara, she won a gold medal in the team event alongside Rin Keys and Megan Chu.
 She then won a silver medal in the hoop final, behind Keys.

 Rusak became age-eligible for senior competitions in 2024.
 At the 2024 Rhythmic Challenge, she finished 13th in the all-around, and her best apparatus result was ball, where she finished fourth.
 At the 2024 USA Gymnastics Championships, she finished seventh in the all-around.
 As a result, she was added to the senior U.S. national team.
 She finished 13th in the all-around at the 2025 Rhythmic Challenge.
 She won the all-around competition among athletes born in 2008 at the 2025 USA Gymnastics Championships.